 This type is for projects that require frequent modifications, especially team projects.
 They use a “last build status,” building only new changes from the latest project.
 They are much faster and the preferred option since they work with incremental changes to the software.

-The Roles of Build Management
+The Roles of Build Management Systems

 - Putting together baselines from the first versions of the software